vyotsukura-gsa/srt-fbo-scraper/documentation/ManualSetupGuide.md

 curl https://pyenv.run | bash
 ```

+* Navigate to the desired folder to clone the srt-fbo-scraper project.
+* Then execute the following in the command line:
-Note: Replace `<your main project folder>` below with the actual path to the root level of your project.
+* Replace `<your main project folder>` below with the actual path to the root level of your project.

 Mac:
 ```